-On some days, there is one whooper swan flock flying in after the other.
-A Whooper swan always flies in with its wings fully spread to brake and slow down their momentum.
+On some days, there is one whooper swan after the other landing in the lake.
+Often the swan flocks are landing in one go in the lake.
+A Whooper swan always flies in with its wings fully spread to break and slow down its momentum.
 Indeed these beautiful birds spend most of their time in the Siberian Arctic.
-During winter, they migrate to the south or like here to lake Kussharo on the island Hokkaido, Japan.
+During winter, they migrate to the south or like here to lake Kussharo on the island of Hokkaido, Japan.
 Lake Kussharo is a caldera lake with hot springs, located within the Akan Mashu National Park.
 Furthermore, it is the sixth-largest lake in Japan.
 Whooper swans pair for life like the red-crowned cranes.
 A couple of cygnets will spend most of the winter with their parents.

-Whooper swan, Cygnus cygnus, is of least concern on the IUCN list.
+Whooper swan, Cygnus cygnus, is of the least concern on the IUCN list.

 Please visit our other wildlife photographs portfolio of Japan or more of these magnificent birds.
 Our wildlife photographs are for sale as stock images licenses and fine art photography prints as wall art online.